Are you a non-profit program in the state of Tennessee? Are you looking for funding? As of March 1st, 2014, the Tennessee Disability Coalition is...

 Brain Resource and Information Network

-Project BRAIN is supported in part by project H21MC06739 from the U.S. Department of Health and Human Services, Health Resource and Services Administration, Maternal and Child Health Bureau.
-Additional support is from the Tennessee Department of Education, Division of Special Education.
-Project BRAIN is a project of the Tennessee Disability Coalition, implemented through a contract with the Tennessee Traumatic Brain Injury Program of the Department of Health.
+Project BRAIN is supported in part through project H21MC06739 from the Federal TBI Program/ U.S. Department of Health and Human Services, Health Resource and Services Administration, Maternal and Child Health Bureau.
+Also the Tennessee Department of Education, Division of College and Career Readiness and the Tennessee Department of Health, TBI Program.